Conditional regression for the Nonlinear Single-Variable Model: Introduction

 {\bf{Intrinsically low-dimensional models}}.
 In one direction, one may make geometric assumptions about the distribution $\rho_X$ of the input data $X_i$, for example that $\rho_X$ is supported on a low-dimensional manifold $\mathcal{M}$, say of dimension $r\ll d$, while $F$ is, say, a generic $s$-H\"older function on $\mathcal{M}$.
-In these settings, estimators exist that converge at an optimal rate concerning the intrinsic dimension $r$, see \citep{BL07, Kpotufe11, KG13, LMV16, LMV22ME,liu2024deepneuralnetworksadaptive}, with at least some of them with associated fast algorithms, for example the estimators in \citep{LMV16,LMV22ME} can be constructed in time $\mathcal{O}(C^r d^s n\log n)$ and they achieve, adaptively, min-max optimal rate on large function spaces with unknown regularity possibly varying across locations and scales.
+In these settings, estimators exist that converge at an optimal rate with respect to the intrinsic dimension $r$, see \citep{BL07, Kpotufe11, KG13, LMV16, LMV22ME,liu2024deepneuralnetworksadaptive}, with at least some of them with associated fast algorithms, for example the estimators in \citep{LMV16,LMV22ME} can be constructed in time $\mathcal{O}(C^r d^s n\log n)$ and they achieve, adaptively, min-max optimal \MMvi{(up to log factors)} rate on a large family of function spaces with unknown regularity, possibly varying across locations and scales. \YW{The model we propose here is a first in generalizing some of the works above, by allowing data to not be exactly on a low-dimensional manifold, for example due to factors that are irrelevant for prediction of the values of $F$, or because of noise.}